epfl-ada/ada-2021-project-warriors/README.md

 ## Research Questions
 1. Does this quotes dataset show the differences and contrasts between right wing and left wing politicians ?
 2. How to define a similarity between politicians ?
 Can we derive such a measure of similarity ?
-3. According to this definition, do speakers with the same positionning show a higher level of similarity, or do they actually show the existence of sub-clusters?
+3. According to this definition, do speakers with the same positionning show a higher level of similarity?
 4. Clustering the speakers based on this measure, do these clusters match with the ideologic left/right separation ?
 5. Through time, how the distance between these cluster evolve ?
 6. How does the politicians speech vary depending on the educational degree?